 - It depends on when you apply for housing.
-If you apply by April 1 (for the fall), you will be able to pick your hall or theme community and your room (based on availability) mid-May through June, based on your application date.
+If you apply by April 1 (for the fall), you will be able to pick your dorm or theme community and your room (based on availability) mid-May through June, based on your application date.

-If you are in the Student Picks Group (applied by April 1) and have a room, completed your License Agreement, and paid your Rent Down Payment, you may reassign to a hall/room (based on availability) in My UAHome by selecting it and submitting it.
+If you are in the Student Picks Group (applied by April 1) and have a room, have completed your Undergraduate License Agreement, and paid your Rent Down Payment, you may reassign to a dorm/room (based on availability) in My UAHome by selecting it and submitting it.
 This process will be open until the end of day on July 1.
 Those students who applied after April 1 (Housing Picks Group) will not be able to reassign themselves.

 You can cancel your housing application in My UAHome by clicking on ”Cancellation Request”.
-Alternatively, you may notify Residence Life in writing (letter, fax, or email).
+Alternatively, you may notify Housing & Residential Life in writing (letter, fax, or email).
 Include your name and University student ID number.
 If you cancel your fall semester housing by May 15, the Rent Down Payment, if paid, will be refunded.
 After the applicable date, it is not refundable.
 The $150 housing application fee is not refundable at any time.

 If you did not pay your housing application fee, Rent Down Payment or Admissions Enrollment fee and/or complete your License Agreement by the deadline, then your housing assignment was cancelled.

 Students have the option of selecting their own roommate(s) or suitemate(s) or receiving a random roommate.
 The roommate selection process will open in April, at which time all students will complete a profile as part of their housing application.
 Read more on the Roommates page.